bbales/OctoPrintStatusMenuBar/readme.md

 ### Preamble

 > This application is currently in development.
-Some feautres may not work properly or as expected.
+Some features may not work properly or as expected.
 There are many loose ends so feel free to help out!
 If there is a feature that you would like to see, don't hesitate to make a feature request.
 > Cheers,
 > Ben